 Upper Arm Lift Mobile, AL

-Board-certified plastic surgeon Dr. Randy Proffitt offers arm lift surgery here in Mobile, along with a wide variety of procedures for post weight loss body contouring.
+Board-certified plastic surgeon Dr. Randy Proffitt offers arm lift surgery in Mobile, along with a wide variety of procedures for post-weight loss body contouring.

 Who’s the Right Candidate for Arm Lift Surgery?

-In general, a good candidate for arm lift surgery is anyone bothered by a significant amount of loose tissue on the upper arms.
-This is a very common problem, which typically occurs after body weight fluctuations.
+In general, anyone bothered by a significant amount of loose tissue on the upper arms is a good candidate for arm lift surgery.
+This very common problem typically occurs after body weight fluctuations.

 The right candidates for arm lift surgery are: